 Welcome to the Treehouse: writing…..travel……books…..photographs

 Do you want to write your travelogue or memoir; have a passion you wish to share; expertise to pass on, but feel overwhelmed by the idea of writing a book and not sure where to start or how to make it marketable?
-My new book will guide you through the whole process – plan, research, write, publish through a range of traditional and self-publishing options, and effectivelty market - sharing my own methods and showing you how to write engaging narrative nonfiction.
+My new book will guide you through the whole process – plan, research, write, edit, publish through a range of traditional and self-publishing options, and effectively market - sharing my own methods and showing you how to write engaging narrative nonfiction, more details here> collca.com/wynb

 Fiction – story craft: